Rhythem2005/LLM-TOKENIZER/README.md

 End-to-end data preprocessing pipeline for training a GPT-style language model — from raw text to training-ready batches.
 Covers tokenization (both from scratch and using BPE) and input-output pair generation with PyTorch.

-Based on *Build a Large Language Model (From Scratch)* by Sebastian Raschka.

 ---

 ## Project Structure